WILLIAM WINSOR PARENT TEACHER ORGANIZATION

 This constitution may be amended at any regular meeting of the association by a two-third vote of the members present, provided notice of the proposed amendment was given at the previous regular meeting.

-5. Treasurer.
+- Treasurer.
 The Treasurer shall receive all money of the organization, shall keep an accurate record of receipts and expenditures, by the organization.
 S/he shall present a statement of account at every meeting of the organization and at other times when requested by the Executive Board and shall make a full report at the annual meeting.
 One person from the Executive Board and two persons from the Delegate body, appointed by the President, shall audit the accounts of the Treasurer annually.
+Additionally, on an annual basis, the Treasurer shall engage a Certified Public Accountant (CPA) to file taxes on behalf of the non-profit.
+She/he will ensure that taxes are filed according to IRS regulations.
+Per IRS regulations, taxes are to be filed prior to the 15th of the 5th month following the end of the fiscal year (November 15).
+The budget shall include a line item for this expense.

 A quorum shall exist if the number of voting PTO members (excluding the Executive Board) in attendance exceeds the number of Executive Board members in attendance.